maheshsubramaniya/maheshsubramaniya.github.com/_posts/misc/2013-04-01-history-how-does-it-affects-us.md

 title: History  - How does it affects us?
 author: Mahesh Subramaniya
 meta-description: History - How does it affects us?
+excerpt: History - How does it affects us?
 tags: computer,history
 categories: ['misc']
 ---